-I was there when Live at New Penelope Cafe with Sonny Terry and Brownie McGhee was recorded, which is one of the reasons I bought it.
+I was at the New Penelope in Montreal when Live at New Penelope Cafe with Sonny Terry and Brownie McGhee was recorded.
+I bought the CD as a souvenir.

 Montreal in 1967 it was the Summer of Love-In’s at Fletcher’s Field on Sundays at the foot of Mount Royal.

 Expo 67 was in full swing.